Fillon causes storm in France by invoking politician's suicide

 Beregovoy's friends and family said he had been particularly hurt by allegations of impropriety over an interest-free loan he accepted from a financier who was later charged with insider trading.

-Fillon was the strong favorite to win the presidential election before the scandal surrounding the six-figure salary he paid his wife for work she may not have done sent his popularity tumbling.
+Fillon was the strong favourite to win the presidential election before the scandal surrounding the six-figure salary he paid his wife for work she may not have done sent his popularity tumbling.

 The 63-year-old is now under investigation for allegedly misusing taxpayers' money.
 The fraud investigation widened last week to include luxury suits he received as gifts.